-We are completely dependent on a single third party to manufacture commercial quantities of Soliris and our commercialization of Soliris may be stopped, delayed or made less profitable if such third party fails to provide us with sufficient quantities of Soliris.
+We are currently entirely dependent on a single third party to manufacture commercial quantities of Soliris and our commercialization of Soliris may be stopped, delayed or made less profitable if such third party, or any other supply vendor, fails to provide us with sufficient quantities of Soliris.

 Only Lonza Sales AG, or Lonza, is currently capable of manufacturing commercial quantities of Soliris.
-We will not be capable of manufacturing Soliris for commercial sale, on our own, until such time as we have requested and received the required regulatory approvals for our manufacturing facility in Rhode Island, if ever.
-Therefore, we anticipate that we will depend entirely on one company, Lonza, to manufacture Soliris for commercial sale until that time.
+We will not be capable of manufacturing Soliris for commercial sale, on our own, until such time as we have received the required regulatory approvals for our manufacturing facility in Rhode Island, if ever.
+Each of the EMEA and FDA have commenced their inspection of our Rhode Island manufacturing facility however we cannot sell Soliris manufactured at this facility until receipt of approval from such agencies.
+Therefore, we will continue to depend entirely on one company, Lonza, to manufacture Soliris for commercial sale until that time.
 We cannot be certain that Lonza will be able to perform uninterrupted supply chain services.
 The failure of Lonza to manufacture appropriate supplies of Soliris, on a timely basis, or at all, may prevent or interrupt the commercialization of Soliris.
-If Lonza were unable to perform its services for any period, we may incur substantial loss of sales.
+If Lonza were unable to perform its services for any period, we may incur substantial loss of sales until such time as we are capable of manufacturing a sufficient commercial quantity of Soliris at our manufacturing facility, if ever.
 If we are forced to find an alternative supplier for Soliris, in addition to loss of sales, we may also incur significant costs in establishing a new arrangement.